bioinf-mcb/Metagenomic-DeepFRI/README.md

 ## Contributing

-If you have a suggestion that would make this project better, email me or fork the repo and create a pull request.
+If you have a suggestion that would make this project better, please send an e-mail or fork the repo and create a pull request.

 ### Contact